agil98/BusesRUs/README.md

 ## Final project for CPSC 210 Software Construction course.

-Implemented an Android application that maps the location of stops, busses and bus routes on the Greater Vancouver Transit system and retrieves real time arrival information at those stops.

-Additionally, it plots the user's location and map highlights the nearest bus stop.
+Implemented an Android application to help the user locate bus stops in their vincinity by mapping the location of stops, busses and routes on the Greater Vancouver Transit system.
+The closest stop to the user is highlighted on the map and its location is displayed on the bottom of the screen.
+The user can also click on any of the stops to display buses and it their arrival times at that stop.
+Additionally, it displays the bus routes on the map as different coloured lines.

-The application uses [Translink Open API ](https://developer.translink.ca/), free of charge.
+The application parses JSON data from [Translink Open API ](https://developer.translink.ca/).